rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 bragAboutVacation(at: monkeyIsland!)
 ```

 * **5.10.3** When deciding between using an `if` statement or a `guard` statement when unwrapping optionals is *not* involved, the most important thing to keep in mind is the readability of the code.
-There are many possible cases here, such as depending on two different booleans, a complicated logical statement involving multiple comparisons, etc., so in general, use your best judgement to write code that is readable and consistent.
+There are many possible cases here, such as depending on two different booleans, a complicated logical statement involving multiple comparisons, etc., so in general, use your best judgment to write code that is readable and consistent.
 If you are unsure whether `guard` or `if` is more readable or they seem equally readable, prefer using `guard`.

 ```swift
 // an `if` statement is readable here